 - Many states stuck with us and “did the right thing.”
 States like California and Illinois passed LGBT non-discrimination legislation before going forward with the fight for marriage equality.

-There are many strong positions to take against the role of government and marriage all together, but that’s not what yesterdays ruling focused on.
-There are some who will argue that there’s been to much of a focus on marriage equality and not enough on trans rights (I’m one of those people, BTW), but that’s not what the SCOTUS ruling focused on.
+There are many strong positions to take against the role of government and marriage altogether, but that’s not what yesterdays ruling focused on.
+There are some who will argue that there’s been too much of a focus on marriage equality and not enough on trans rights (I’m one of those people, BTW), but that’s not what the SCOTUS ruling focused on.

 It’s healthy to question the direction of the LGBT movement after Friday’s decision.
 But suggesting that GLBT families aren’t helped by the SCOTUS marriage equality decision and that the decision is bad for trans equality, is a bad argument that borders on homophobia.